shadeed/a11ymatters/_posts/2016-10-01-beginner-guide-to-web-accessibility.markdown

 - Use a screen reader and turn off your computer screen.
 Start browsing with the keyboard and see if it's easy to navigate and get what you want.

-- Turn off CSS.
-After doing that, you will see your HTML without any styling applied to them.
-This will give you an idea about if you used the correct HTML elements or not.